Contents

 You can select a milestone preset by clicking on the appropriate button, or you can enter a number of years in the text box (showing 0 in this picture).
 When you have made your selection, click on the OK button to return to the Recipient window.

-Card Insert Printing Introduction
+Card Insert Introduction

 News of the Past Professional offers the option to print on a greeting card.
 Buy any standard greeting card and insert News of the Past data into that card.
-Although you may be able to print directly on a greeting card, depending on your printer’s capabilities, we recommend using our greeting card insert paper, available from Spectrum Unlimited LLC’s web site, http://www.clientbirthday.com.
+Although you may be able to print directly on a greeting card, depending on your printer’s capabilities, we recommend using our greeting card insert paper, available from Spectrum Unlimited LLC’s web site, https://clientbirthday.com.

 To choose a greeting card template, click on the Select button under Card Insert Templates, as shown below (located in the bottom right corner of the Recipient window).
 A new window will open containing several tabs, each with a predesigned insert.
-These inserts offer various combination of data, which you can modify by first selecting an insert, then clicking on the Content Editor button on the left side of the Recipient window.
+These inserts offer various combinations of data, which you can modify by first selecting an insert, then clicking on the Content Editor Button on the left side of the Recipient window.

 Select the template best suited to your card.
 You will also find four text-alignment options and nine unique template tabs.
 Though you cannot change the layout of the card, you can edit the content before printing.
-Once you have selected a card design, click on the Content Editor button to modify the content before printing.
+Once you have selected a card design, click on the Content Editor Button to modify the content before printing.
 Upon exiting the Content Editor window, you have the option to save the modified template in the Custom folder for later use.

 Card template data replacement example